astronomer/docs/learn/airflow-snowflake.md

 ![Snowflake OpenLineage](/img/guides/snowflake_openlineage_architecture.png)

 To view lineage metadata from your DAGs, you need to have OpenLineage installed in your Airflow environment and a lineage front end running.
 If you're using [Astro](https://www.astronomer.io/docs/astro/data-lineage), lineage is enabled automatically.
 If you're using open source tools, you can run Marquez locally and connect it to your Airflow environment.
-See [OpenLineage and Airflow](airflow-openlineage.md).
+See [OpenLineage and Apache Airflow®](airflow-openlineage.md).

 To show an example of lineage resulting from Snowflake orchestration, you'll look at the write, audit, publish DAG from the previous example.
 The following image shows the Lineage UI integrated with Astro.